The Best Rewards Cards for a Valentine's Day Splurge

 Here are some of our favorite cards for an epic Valentine’s Day, plus how to use them to your advantage:

 Since Chase points are worth one cent each when redeemed for high dollar gift cards, your 50,000 points will net you $500 in gift cards.
-This card charges a $95 annual fee but it’s waived for the first 12 months.
+This card charges a $95 annual fee.

 Here’s a good one if your sweetie prefers a getaway instead of jewelry or lingerie.
-With the Barclaycard Arrival Plus® World Elite MasterCard®, you’ll earn 2x points for each dollar you spend along with 40,000 points after you use your card for $3,000 on purchases in the first 90 days.
+With the Barclaycard Arrival Plus® World Elite Mastercard®, you’ll earn 2x points for each dollar you spend along with 60,000 points after you use your card for $5,000 on purchases in the first 90 days and paying the annual fee.

 The Chase Freedom® is an easy card a no-brainer if you’re looking for a way to score Valentine’s Day for free.
 This card offers $150 in cash-back after you use it for $500 in purchases within three months of account opening.
 Beyond the signup bonus, the card also offers 5x points on your first $1,500 spent in categories that rotate every quarter and 1x points on all other purchases.